 - Decreased libido

 - Heroin withdrawal

 In this case, it is imperative someone get medically assisted help.
-If he or she attempts to go cold turkey and has battled drinking large amounts of alcohol or drinking alcohol for long amounts of time, the brain can become compromised by alcohol.
-Alcohol abuse changes the chemistry of the brain, and the individual typically experiences withdrawal symptoms that vary based off the stage of withdrawal and the amount of time that has elapsed.
-Combining these effects with Heroin withdrawal, which includes powerful flu-like symptoms know as “dope sickness,” it can be extremely overwhelming to find the willpower to stop use.
-Hospitalization may be required if someone has suffered Heroin or alcohol withdrawal and non-fatal overdoses due to Heroin and alcohol abuse.
+If they attempt to go cold turkey and has battled drinking large amounts of alcohol or drinking alcohol for long amounts of time, the brain can become compromised by alcohol.
+Alcohol abuse changes the chemistry of the brain, and the individual typically experiences withdrawal symptoms that vary based on the stage of withdrawal and the amount of time that has elapsed.
+Combining these effects with Heroin withdrawal, which includes powerful flu-like symptoms know as “dope sickness,” can be extremely overwhelming.
+Hospitalization may be required if someone has suffered Heroin or alcohol withdrawal or non-fatal overdoses due to Heroin and alcohol abuse.